FAQs – Nursing Home Abuse Law

 Before making an important decision like hiring a nursing home abuse lawyer, it is always best to do your research.
 Research can include reviewing various attorney websites – just like you are doing here – as well as interviewing the attorney yourself.

-Don’t be afraid to ask your prospective attorney tough questions.
+Don’t be afraid to ask your prospective attorney at Reinan Law tough questions.
 After all, he or she is being interviewed for the important task of handling a complicated and serious issue for you.

 You should also ask your prospective lawyer about his or her fee arrangement.
 There are a number of different types of fee arrangements, including contingent fees, hourly fees, flat fees or a combination of any of the above.
 The contingent fee percentage also varies from attorney to attorney.
 Within that, some lawyers charge additional fees for taking a case through trial and the appeal process.
 It is important to find out how much the contingent fee is and what it covers, and to get all of that in the form of a written fee agreement.